VW Dealers Have Something Big For The Inland Empire

 EPA-estimated fuel economy for the four-cylinder engine is rated at 22 mpg city/26 mpg highway.
 The V6 returns 18 mpg city/25 mpg freeway with front-wheel drive and 17 mpg city/23 mpg with all-wheel drive.*

-You Know You Need AC in the Ontario and Inland Empire Area
+You Know You Need AC in the Inland Empire Area

 Standard features for the base Atlas S includes power mirrors, dual-zone climate control, cruise control, a six-speaker audio system, a 6.5-inch touchscreen, Bluetooth and Apple CarPlay/Android Auto.
 The S also gets front LED lighting, 18-inch aluminum wheels and cloth-covered seats.